File Sharing

 Speed and Reliability

-Nothing frustrates a couple more than a download that fails at 99%.
+Nothing frustrates a couple more than a download that fails near the end.
 Wedding galleries are huge.
 Ensure your platform supports:

 Accessible Archives

 Couples will lose their files.
 It happens.
-A "Link Expired" message 6 months later leads to panic.
+An expired link later leads to panic.

 The Fix: Use storage that doesn't auto-expire files.
-Fast.io's workspaces keep project files active as long as you need, so you can resend a link instantly if a client loses their copy 2 years down the road.
+Fast.io's workspaces keep project files active as long as you need, so you can resend a link anytime if a client loses their copy.

 Technical Best Practices for Delivery